Chivalrous Mohism and Philosopher Mozi

 Main Reasons for the Vanishing of Mohism

-But their ideas were a significant threat to emperors’ centralized power and benefits to the ruling class, such as everyone being equal, the emperor and officials should be elected, etc.
+However, their ideas posed a significant threat to the centralized power and benefits enjoyed by emperors and the ruling class, advocating for principles such as equality and the election of emperors and officials.

-Another important reason was the difficulty of becoming a real Mohist: extremely brave, diligent, frugal, willing to sacrifice and contribute everything to the belief, etc.
+Another important reason was the difficulty of becoming a true Mohist, which required traits such as extreme bravery, diligence, frugality, and a willingness to sacrifice and contribute everything to their belief.

-Mo Di (about 476 BC — 390 BC), also respected as Mozi or Mo Tzu, was the founder of Mohism, one of the four big philosophical schools in the history of ancient China.
+Mo Di (about 476 BC — 390 BC), also respected as Mozi or Mo Tzu, was the founder of Mohism, one of the four major philosophical schools in the history of China.

 He was a great philosopher, scientist, logician, strategist, ideologist, and educationist with high moral values.